 Holden loves kids, but not in a creepy way.
 Really.
 He just thinks they’re cute little bundles of hilarious innocence: genuine, caring, and naturally kindhearted.
 In contrast, adults are “phony,” self-centered, and generally “bastards.”
 So, what’s he?
 Is teenaged Holden a phony bastard, or a kindhearted kid?
 And is “adolescence” just another word for “learning to be fake”?
 Catcher in the Rye doesn’t give us a clear answer—after all, it’s all told from Holden’s perspective—but it doesn’t look good.

 All we have to say is—wait until Lord of the Flies is published in a few years, Holden.
 And then tell us how you feel about kids.

-Holden's narrative style and his unreliability makes it impossible for us to judge him as either a child or an adult.
+Holden's unreliability makes it impossible for us to judge him as either a child or an adult.

 What Holden thinks he likes about youth is just his idealized notion of what children are like.
 He's not in love with childhood; he's in love with a fantasy.